multiversx/mx-docs/docs/wallet/xportal.md

 [comment]: # (mx-abstract)

+Experience the power of convenience and security in one place.
+Built by MultiversX, [xPortal](https://xportal.com/) is the go-to app for all crypto needs.
+Securely store your cryptocurrencies and NFTs, effortlessly swap tokens, and soon, enjoy the perks of our upcoming debit cards with exciting cashback rewards.
+Join millions of users who trust xPortal for seamless finance management, gamified missions & AI avatar creation, global payments, and a social experience like no other.

 :::info
 On this page, we will start presenting features from xPortal, beginning with the Invisible Guardians feature.
 Subsequently, we will introduce other features in the following sections.
 :::